risan-raja/bedrock/reports/serverless.md

 #### Data Ingestion

-**Amazon OpenSearch Ingestion** to configure a simple pipeline and ingest data into an Amazon OpenSearch Serverless collection/domain.
+**Amazon OpenSearch Ingestion** will be used to configure pipelines and ingest data into an Amazon OpenSearch Serverless collection/domain.
 A pipeline is a resource that OpenSearch Ingestion provisions and manages.
-You can use a pipeline to filter, enrich, transform, normalize, and aggregate data.
+It can be used as a pipeline to filter, enrich, transform, normalize, or aggregate data.

+**TL;DR**
 This is **common** for both serverless and provisioned deployments.
 Where each data type/source has its own pipeline.

-#### Ideal Scenario
+#### Ideal Scenario For Total Data Isolation and Performance

  - Having multiple domains (Silo -> Domain/tenant) for each tenant is ideal for security and isolation.
 However, it is costly and requires more management overhead.
 Ideally, one shared domain for all tenants and 3 individual domains for each tenant.
  - But this quickly becomes a very costly option as it would require provisioning atleast **15 nodes** (3 master nodes and 2 data nodes for each domain) for production workloads.

 #### Recommendation

  - **Serverless** is inherently a **domain per tenant** model without the added cost of having to maintain multiple clusters for each domain.
  - It is a good option for small to medium workloads as only per compute is charged.
 Here **domain** is synonymous with **collection**.
- -
+Here creating multiple collections allows us to create a dedicated collection tuned for each **selected workload.**
+ - Until the data volume is large enough to warrant a dedicated cluster, serverless is the best option.